ZackDev/zackdev.github.io/pages/diceshowto.md

 permalink: /dices-howto.html
 published: true
 ---
-The [Dices UI](/2021/10/28/roll-some-dices.html) consists of three elements.
+The [Dices UI](/2021/10/28/roll-some-dices.html) consists of four elements.

 # <img src="/assets/img/icons/newdice.svg" style="height:20px;width:20px"/> - A row containing premade dices.
 Here you can see the available types of dices.
 Click on an existing type (e.g. D6) to create a new dice and put it into the bucket.
+Clicking in the icon to the left opens a form where you can create new types of dices.

 # <img src="/assets/img/icons/bucket.svg" style="height:20px;width:20px"/> - Another row representing the bucket.
 Click on the bucket icon to roll the dices.
 Rolled dices get removed from the bucket and added to the table.
 Dices can also be removed from the bucket by clicking on the dice.